andrewmmc/players-ranking/README.md

 No higher score checking is implemented on backend side, meaning the scoring data will directly being repalced the existing player one, or added if the current one does not exist. `playerId` is the unique ID for identifying different players.

 ## Run test
-Tests are included in the frontend application.
+Tests are included in the frontend application (as we're focusing on frontend application).
 To run those, please use the following command:
 ```bash
 $ cd frontend && yarn test
 ```